Fiddlekins/SpookyX/README.md

 - Hiding a post will hide all posts that reply to it
 - Likewise, unhiding a post will show all posts that reply to it

+#### Relative timestamps
+- Hovering over them will show the 4chan timestamp for the post

 #### Post content will be filtered against 'shitpost flags'
 - There are three tiers of shitpost:
  - T0 isn't bound by a character limit and outright removes posts.
 Capitalisation sensitive